Dypiro/pacboy/README.md

-# pacboy
+# pacboy, the cutest arch linux package manager 🎀

-Pacboy is a cute and interactive command-line package manager for Arch Linux, designed to simplify `pacman` and AUR operations with a friendly interface.
+pacboy is a cute and interactive command-line package manager for Arch Linux, designed to simplify `pacman` and AUR operations with a friendly interface.

 ## Features